Holiday? Don't forget these supplements

 Fibre

-As Dutch people, we often consume a lot of fibre through brown/whole-grain bread.
+As Dutch people, we often consume a lot of fibre by eating wholegrain bread.
 Fibre is also found in fruits and vegetables.
-Abroad, white bread is often preferred, so make sure you get enough fibre while on holiday.
+On holiday, you might eat differently, which could mean less fibre intake.
+Ensure you still get enough fibre while on holiday.
 You can do this by taking psyllium husk with you; a natural source of soluble fibre.

-You can often take supplements abroad without any issues.
+Generally, you can take supplements abroad without any issues.
 Within the EU, it is permitted to bring supplements for personal use.
-When travelling, carry the supplements in their original packaging with an ingredient list.
+When travelling, take the supplements in their original packaging along with the ingredients list.
 If asked about the contents, you can show what's inside.
-Also, take small quantities, so it cannot be perceived as commercial trade.
+Carry small quantities to avoid it being perceived as trade.

 Author: Sanne van der Rijt